God Bless America: Celine Dion

-On September 21, 2001, following the September 11 attacks, Canadian pop star Celine Dion performed "God Bless America" during the television special America: A Tribute to Heroes.
+On September 21, 2001, following the September 11 attacks, Canadian singer Celine Dion performed "God Bless America" during the television special America: A Tribute to Heroes.
 Shortly afterwards on October 16, 2001 Sony Music released a benefit album called God Bless America, which featured Dion singing the song.
 The album debuted at number one on the Billboard 200 and became the first charity album to reach the top since USA for Africa's We Are the World in 1985.
-Dion's version also received enough radio airplay to reach number 14 on Billboard's Adult Contemporary chart.
-The music video premiered in September 2001.
+Dion's version was released as a promotional single in September 2001 and received enough radio airplay to reach number 14 on Billboard's Adult Contemporary chart.
+The music video also premiered in September 2001.

 Dion performed the song also a few times during 2002.
-In 2003, she performed it at the Super Bowl XXXVII.
+In 2003, she performed it at Super Bowl XXXVII.
 She also sang it on July 4, 2004, in her A New Day... show.
 "God Bless America" performed by Dion exists in two versions, live and studio.
 Both included on collections to gather funds for the victims of the terrorist attacks of September 11, 2001, and their families.
 The live version was released on America: A Tribute to Heroes CD and DVD on December 4, 2001.
 The studio version was released on the God Bless America album.
 The song was recorded on September 20, 2001, the day before the telethon.
 It was meant to be a replacement for the performance in the event something happened and Dion could not appear.
 The song was produced by David Foster.